CpanelInc/ea-apache24-mod-wasm/README.md

 # Mod WASM

-## How do I use a specific WASM runtime for my site?
+## How do I setup to use WASM on PHP.

 * Install `ea-apache24-mod-wasm`.
 * Then you need to download the version of PHP wasm module that you need.